ARDG-NRAO/plumber/README.md

   -h, --help    Show this message and exit.
 ```

-## Location of coefficients
+### Location of coefficients

-The coefficient files are within the `plumber/data/` directory of this
+The coefficient files are within the `./plumber/data/` directory of this
 repository.
-When the repository is cloned locally, the CSV files can be passed
+When the repository is cloned locally, the path of the CSV files can be passed
 in via command line.